 - A parent/guardian can report a student's early dismissal or return to school through School Messenger.
 See instructions in the Reporting an Absence section. - Students must sign out through the attendance office before leaving the building.
-Failure to sign out will result in disciplinary action and early dismissal may be made unexcused. - Phone calls or notes from a parent to excuse a student AFTER they have left the building will not be accepted. - In case of emergency, a parent must come into the building and sign a student out of school through the attendance office. - Any amount of time missed during the school day will be documented and will be tracked in accordance with State truancy regulations.
+Failure to sign out will result in disciplinary action and early dismissal may be made unexcused. - Phone calls or notes from a parent to excuse a student after they have left the building may not be accepted. - In case of emergency, a parent must notify the building to allow their student to sign out of school through the attendance office. - Any amount of time missed during the school day will be documented and will be tracked in accordance with State truancy regulations.
 Please review the "Truancy" section of this handbook. - Alternate procedures may apply for days preceding major holidays, breaks, or special event days.
 No early dismissal notes or calls will be accepted on these days.
 All notes for early dismissals must be submitted one school day prior to this day or parent must come in and sign student out.